Smalls Jazz Club

 Smalls Jazz Club is a jazz club at 183 West 10th Street, Greenwich Village, New York City.
 Established in 1994, it earned a reputation in the 1990s as a "hotbed for New York's jazz talent" with a "well-deserved reputation as one of the best places in the city to see rising talent in the New York jazz scene".
 Its jazz musicians are noted for being "talented, though largely unknown" while its music is characterized as "modern versions of bebop and hard bop".
 The club's main room is in a basement with a capacity of 50 people that expanded to 60 people.
-Smalls Jazz Club should not be confused with Smalls Paradise in Harlem, which was founded in 1925 by Ed Smalls and closed in the 1950s.